micwik/ArnLib/doc/Description.md

 * Only Argument names are used.
 * Any order of arguments can be used.
 * Extra arguments are discarded.
-* If to few arguments, default constructor is used.
+* If to few arguments, default constructor is used, e.g. "put value=123" will give id="".
-* The methods data type is used and only textual types are allowed.
+* The methods parameter data type is used and only textual types are allowed.
+* When ArnRpc::Mode::NamedArg is inactive, its not allowed to use an argument name that also is a RPC data type.
+See table above.
+E.g. "list" and "string" are not allowed.
+* Only textual arguments can be used (as stated before).

 Alternatives in typed argument format:
 > put id:t<QString>=level value:t<int>=123 <Br>